pelitaf/pelitaf.github.io/projects/pantrypals.md

 <img class="img-fluid" src="../img/pantrypals-logo.png">

-Pantry Pals is a web application that I helped create as a team project in ICS 414, Fall 2025.
-Our team consists of nine members of varying skill level, backgrounds, and work preferences.
+Pantry Pals is a web application I helped develop as a team project for ICS 414 during the Fall 2025 semester.
+Our team consisted of nine members with varying skill levels, backgrounds, and work styles.
+We worked on this project throughout the entire semester, iterating on features, UI design, and database structure.

+The purpose of Pantry Pals is to help users stay organized with the food they have at home.
+Users can add pantry items with details such as quantity, storage location, type, and expiration date.
+The app highlights expiring items, making it easier for users to prioritize what to use before food goes to waste.

+Pantry Pals also allows users to generate and manage grocery shopping lists based on missing or low-stock items.
+Items can be added individually or in bulk, helping streamline grocery planning.
+The application supports editing and deleting pantry items, as well as updating quantities as food is used.

+The application is built using TypeScript and React, with [Postgres](https://www.postgresql.org/) as the database and [React-Bootstrap](https://react-bootstrap.github.io/) for UI components.
 Pantry Pals is deployed using [Vercel](https://vercel.com/).
-Over the course of approximately 5 weeks, we created this website catered to people who frequent the UH Manoa campus who are looking for a place to eat.
-The website displays restaurants information on the home page.
-If users create an account they can also "favorite" restaurants and view the ones they have saved.
-The admin user can edit, delete, and add restaurant information.
-Vendors can also sign-up to add their restaurant onto our website and can only make edits to their our restaurant.

-In order to build this website we used typscript codes and functions, [Postgres](https://www.postgresql.org/) for our database, and [React-Bootstrap framework](https://react-bootstrap.github.io/) to help make components.

-Working on a team to build this application was very insightful as well.
-We were provided an IDPM(Issue-Driven Project Management) approach that allowed us to organize our tasks and timelines.
-This helped the team stay on top of things and have clarity of what work is done, still needed, or in progress.
-For Software Engineering 1 students I am very pleased with our application we have built and can be viewed here at <a href="https://manoa-bites.vercel.app/">Manoa-Bites.vercel.app/</a>.
+We focused on creating a clean, user-friendly interface while maintaining reliable data handling on the backend.

+To manage team productivity and collaboration, we used GitHub Projects to track tasks, assign issues, and monitor progress throughout the semester.
+This helped keep the team aligned and ensured features were completed in a structured and timely manner.

+Working on Pantry Pals strengthened my experience with full-stack development and team collaboration in a real-world project setting.
+It was a valuable learning experience that combined technical implementation with thoughtful UI design.

 Source: <a href="https://pantry-pal-gamma.vercel.app/">Pantry Pals</a>